P2320A EasyMount Ussing Chamber Slider

 P2320A EasyMount Ussing Chamber Slider Instructions

-The P2320A EasyMount Slider is specifically designed to facilitate studies on the human cornea and corneal endothelium, with its defining feature being a curved mounting surface that closely matches the natural shape of these tissues.
+The P2320A EasyMount Ussing Chamber Slider is specifically designed to facilitate studies on the human cornea and corneal endothelium, with its defining feature being a curved mounting surface that closely matches the natural shape of these tissues.
 Here’s a guide on using the P2320A slider for experiments with the P2300 Ussing Chamber, from mounting the corneal tissue to conducting the experiment.

 1. Preparing the Corneal Tissue Sample